 Thanks for reading my review of Agatha Christie's Poirot Season One.
 I'll see you again on Wednesday.

-If you’ve enjoyed this review, you might be interested in reading my review of The Secret of Annexe Three by Colin Dexter here.
-Or you might like to take a look at my review of The Lady Vanishes by Ethel Lina White here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Secret of Annexe Three by Colin Dexter.

-If you fancy something different, you might like to take a chance on my review of Three Dark Crowns by Kendare Blake here.
+If you fancy something different, you might like to take a chance on my review of Three Dark Crowns by Kendare Blake.